 Sometimes tinnitus dissipates on its own, and sometimes it continues on endlessly.
-Either way, if your tinnitus has compromised your quality of life, schedule an appointment with one of our tinnitus experts to determine the condition’s cause and pursue treatment.
-In addition, use the tinnitus tips below to ease your tinnitus and reduce its impact on your life.
+Either way, if your tinnitus has compromised your quality of life, schedule an appointment with one of our tinnitus experts to determine the best option to treat your condition.
+In the meantime, use these tinnitus tips to ease your tinnitus and reduce its impact on your life.

 4. Quickly respond to changes in your hearing.
 Any sudden drop in hearing or major change in hearing abilities should be considered a medical emergency.
 Studies show that if someone has a sudden loss of hearing in one or both ears and is treated in the first 72 hours of onset, they often can reverse the loss; however, if the treatment is not administered until weeks after onset, the loss of hearing is typically permanent and irreversible.
 If the sudden loss is due to an infection or viral attack of the inner ear, antibiotics and/or steroids may be prescribed that can help, but typically only if administered rather quickly after the symptoms first appear.
 Sudden loss of hearing may also be present with debilitating vertigo or chronic dizziness.
 Although many people want to “wait-it-out” at home in bed, this is probably the worst thing we can do since diagnosis and treatment work best immediately following the onset of symptoms.
 If this happens to you, get to Urgent Care or an ER as soon as possible!